Module 1: GNS3 for CCNA

 - Real world – GNS3 is great for studying for certifications, but it's also extremely useful in real world situations where networks require testing before they go live.
 Many organizations around the world test their networks on GNS3 before deployment.
 This course introduces you to GNS3 and some of its capabilities.
 In this course, we will start off with an explanation of what GNS3 is and then move into configuring your first router.

-Complete this course and earn a Network Fundamentals Using GNS3 Certificate of Completion
+Complete this entire course to earn a Network Fundamentals Using GNS3 Certificate of Completion